Home HVAC Filters 101: Size Comparisons, Types, and Filter Brands

 1-6 Rating: Best for Industrial Use

-A MERV rating between 1 and 6 is best for industrial use.
+A rating between 1 and 6 is best for industrial use.
 These filters can trap particles such as pollen, dust mites, sanding dust, carpet fibers, and lint.

 8-13 Rating: Best for Home Use

-The best air filter MERV rating that you can use in your home falls between 8 and 13.
+The best filter rating that you can use in your home falls between 8 and 13.
 Examples of controlled contaminants within this range include everything from the 1 to 6 range and legionella, humidifier dust, lead dust, milled flour, and emission fumes.

-The effectiveness of air filters within this range improves dramatically, with a MERV rating of 8 providing approximately 85% filtration, a MERV rating of 13 above 90%, and a rating of 11 falling just between the two around 87%.
+The effectiveness of air filters within this range improves dramatically, with a rating of 8 providing approximately 85% filtration, a rating of 13 above 90%, and a rating of 11 falling just between the two around 87%.

 14-20 Rating: Best for Laboratories and Hospital Use

-Lastly, the most intense of air filters fall between MERV rating 14 and 20 on the MERV rating scale.
+Lastly, the most intense of air filters fall between MERV rating 14 and 20 on the MERV scale.
 For that reason, these filters are frequently used in heavily controlled environments such as hospitals, operating rooms, laboratories, and smoking lounges.